stelcheck/mage-console/Readme.md

   - Activates debugging (`--debug` for Node.js < 8.0.0, `--inspect` otherwise)
   - REPL interface which lets you introspect your MAGE application
   - Watches your './lib' folder and automatically reloads the worker on file changes
+  - Works for both JavaScript and TypeScript projects

 Requirements
 ------------